-ARTICLE 24.
-DISCIPLINE and TERMINATION FOR CAUSE

-Section 1.
-No bargaining unit faculty member shall be subject to discipline without just cause.
+1 2 ARTICLE 24.
+DISCIPLINE and TERMINATION FOR CAUSE 3 4 5 6 7 8 Section 1.
+No bargaining unit faculty member shall be subject to discipline without cause.
 Discipline will be administered in a progressive manner.
-Some conduct warrants a substantial sanction or dismissal on the first occurrence.
-A history of discipline, whether identical in nature or not, may have a cumulative effect, resulting in a more severe sanction.

-Section 2.
-As used in this Agreement, "discipline" shall be limited to the following:

-- (a) Written letters of reprimand
+Some conduct, inc but not limited to conduct in violation of the University's non-discrimination polici warrants a substantial sanction or dismissal on the first occurrence.
+A history of disc whether identical in nature or not, may have a cumulative effect, resulting in a more sanction.
+10 11 Section 2.
+As used in this Agreement, "discipline" shall be limited to the following: 12 a.
+Written letters of reprimand 13 b.
+Demotion 14 c.
+Loss of or reduction in benefits 15 d.
+Suspension with or without pay of various lengths 16 17 e.
+Loss of perquisites (an incidental payment, benefit, privilege, or advantage over and above regular income, salary, wages or benefits) 18 f.
+Restitution 19 g.
+Limitation on access to University owned or controlled property 20 h.
+Reduction in salary or contract period 21 i.
+Loss of tenure 22 j.
+Termination 23 24 25 26 In order to be considered disciplinary in nature, an action must be expressly identified as disciplinary by the University.

-- (b) Demotion

-- (c) Loss of or reduction in benefits

-- (d) Suspension with or without pay of various lengths

-- (e) Loss of perquisites (an incidental payment, benefit, privilege, or advantage over and above regular income, salary, wages or benefits)

-- (f) Restitution

-- (g) Limitation on access to University owned or controlled property

-- (h) Reduction in salary or contract period

-- (i) Loss of tenure

-- (j) Termination

-In order to be considered disciplinary in nature, an action must be expressly identified as disciplinary by the University.
 Oral counseling, oral reprimands, remediation for a specific period of time, evaluations, and promotion and compensation decisions are not discipline.

-Section 3.
+27 28 29 30 31 Section 3.
 Termination of a bargaining unit faculty member prior to the expiration of his or her appointment, termination of a tenured bargaining unit member, or other action, taken for financial, programmatic or other administrative considerations shall not be covered by this Article.

-Section 4.
+32 33 34 Section 4.
 A bargaining unit faculty member has the right to have a Union representative present, to represent or accompany the member, in any meeting regarding discipline.

-Section 5.
-The University will provide written notice and an opportunity to respond prior to termination of a bargaining unit faculty member or the imposition of discipline involving a loss of pay or benefits.

-Section 6.
-All disciplinary actions covered by this Article are grievable under Article 22, Grievance Procedure.
-A grievance concerning suspension without pay or termination may be initiated at Step 3 of the grievance procedure.
+35 36 37 Section 5.
+Prior to imposing discipline involving the loss of pay or benefits or terminating a bargaining unit faculty member, the University will provide the bargaining unit faculty member with written notice and at least five days to respond.
+38 39 40 41 42 Grievance All disciplinary actions covered by this Article are grievable under Article 22, Procedure.
+A grievance concerning suspension without pay or termination may at Step 3 of the grievance procedure.

 Section 7.
 The University may place a bargaining unit faculty member on administrative leave with pay and impose other conditions on a bargaining unit faculty member that do not involve the loss of compensation while the University conducts an investigation or considers the imposition of discipline.
+Administrative leave and any additional conditions imposed pursuant to this section shall generally be limited to 75 days; however, the 75 day period may be extended for good cause, including but not limited to situations where the complexity of the investigation, the number of witnesses identified, or the volume of information which needs to be gathered and reviewed necessitates more time.
+The University shall provide written notification indicating how much additional time is necessary and reasons for the extension of the investigation to the faculty member in advance of implementing any such extension.
+Any additional extension of the leave beyond the timeframe described in the notice to the faculty member shall only be made by mutual agreement between the University and the Union.